 For the recording of Spirit (also the brainchild of Ackerman), Nick flew to New York for one day, recorded Jewel and immediately came back.
 Nick also says it’s one of his favourite and wants to release it as a single, even after all these years.
 (He also talks about a deluxe edition of the disc one day/sometime.)

 There used to be Saltwater in Celtic, and now there’s Locking down in Bengali.
 As usual, Tracy Ackerman brought the text in English and, after a session with the original version, the performer Melissa Batten offered to translate the lines into one of the official languages of India.
-The result was released as a single, the last full-fledged one before the release of the album.
+The result was released as a single, the last

 From the Internet, the album immediately hits the shelves — the pirates took the cover of the Love on the Run single and used it for Easy to assemble.
 Inside, there was an article anticipating the third studio album.
 Nick declares the termination of the contract—"It was two years’ work down the drain."